Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 LCD Monitor

 The EOS 30D got an upgrade to a 2.5-inch LCD panel.
-The EOS 40D receives a 3.0-inch LCD but keeps the same 230,400 dot count (320 x 240 x RGB).
-This dot count, while impressive, has been surpassed by the incredible 921,600 dot 3.0-inch LCDs that are featured on the new Nikon D3, D300, and Sony DSLR-A700.
-As can be seen in this picture, the screen does not have an anti-reflective coating, which means that it is more likely to pick up reflections than other screens.
+The EOS 40D receives a 3.0-inch LCD but keeps the exact 230,400 dot count (320 x 240 x RGB).
+While impressive, this dot count has been surpassed by the incredible 921,600 dot 3.0-inch LCDs featured on the new Nikon D3, D300, and Sony DSLR-A700.
+As seen in this picture, the screen does not have an anti-reflective coating, which means it is more likely to pick up reflections than other screens.

 LCD control panel